pixelsdb/mini-pixels/java/README.md

 You can open `SRC_BASE/mini-pixels/java` as a maven project in IntelliJ.
-When the project is fully indexed and the dependencies are successfully downloaded, you can build Pixels using the maven plugin (as an alternative of the `mvn` command), run unit tests, and debug the code.
+When the project is fully indexed and the dependencies are successfully downloaded, you can build Mini-Pixels using the maven plugin (as an alternative of the `mvn` command), run unit tests, and debug the code.

-To use the maven plugin, run/debug the unit tests, or run/debug the main classes of Pixels in Intellij, set the `PIXELS_HOME` environment variable for `Maven`, `Junit`, or `Application` in `Run` -> `Edit Configurations` -> `Edit Configuration Templetes`.
+To use the maven plugin, run/debug the unit tests, or run/debug the main classes of Mini-Pixels in Intellij, set the `PIXELS_HOME` environment variable for `Maven`, `Junit`, or `Application` in `Run` -> `Edit Configurations` -> `Edit Configuration Templetes`.
 Ensure that the `PIXELS_HOME` directory exists, copy `mini-common/src/main/resources/pixels.properties` into `PIXELS_HOME/etc`, and create the directory `PIXELS_HOME/logs` where the log files will be written to.